Japan puts Osaka, 2 other areas under virus semi-emergency

 Experts have raised concerns about Osaka’s rapid spike — with many cases linked to new variants of the virus from Britain — and the burden on health care.

-Prime Minister Yoshihide Suga, at a government task force meeting Thursday, designated the three prefectures for pre-emergency status under a new intensive prevention law beginning next Monday.
-The measure lasts until May 5.
+Prime Minister Yoshihide Suga, at a government task force meeting Thursday, designated the three prefectures for pre-emergency status under a new prevention law beginning next Monday.
+The measure lasts until May 5 when Japan's “Golden Week” of spring holidays ends.

 “The measure is intended to prevent the infections from spreading further so that we don't have to issue another state of emergency," Suga said.